demingongo/kaapi/packages/validator-valibot/README.md

 ### 🧾 Notes

-- `z.looseObject` is used to accommodate the structure of multipart file metadata.
+- `looseObject` is used to accommodate the structure of multipart file metadata.
-- The `_data: z.instanceof(Buffer)` field is automatically interpreted as a binary field by the documentation generator.
+- The `_data: instanceof(Buffer)` field is automatically interpreted as a binary field by the documentation generator.
 - This ensures correct OpenAPI and Postman documentation is generated, with the file field shown as a binary upload.
 - The route streams the uploaded image back with its original content type.